 Small, Friendly Year Group

 As a medical student at Durham University you will be part of a year group of around 100 students.
-This small class size contributes to a friendly learning environment where students get to know each other and the staff on a first name basis.
+This small class size contributes to a friendly learning environment where students get to know each other and all of the staff.

 All students are allocated a "peer parent" - a second year medical student, whose job it is to help you settle into the course and University life.